material-components/material-components-web/packages/mdc-chips/README.md

 `mdc-chip-set--choice` | Optional.
 Indicates that the chips in the set are choice chips, which allow a single selection from a set of options.
 `mdc-chip-set--filter` | Optional.
 Indicates that the chips in the set are filter chips, which allow multiple selection from a set of options.
 `mdc-chip` | Mandatory.
+`mdc-chip__ripple` | Mandatory.
+Indicates the element which shows the ripple styling.
 `mdc-chip--selected` | Optional.
 Indicates that the chip is selected.
 `mdc-chip__text` | Mandatory.
 Indicates the text content of the chip.
 `mdc-chip__icon` | Optional.
 Indicates an icon in the chip.
 We recommend using [Material Icons](https://material.io/tools/icons/) from Google Fonts.